 Wade walked down to the bottom of the bar to see the man in question grinning, and already holding forth with a small circle of well-dressed travelers.

-“-no, honestly, New York is the worst.
+“No, honestly, New York is the worst.
 If you’re that good at cards then please don’t go there!” the man said with a cackle, earning a round of laughter from the crowd.

 This Hayes was older than Wade had first thought, he realized.
-He had crows feet around his ears and traces of silver touching his hair line.
-But there was something about his demeanor; his cheerfulness, his casual confidence, that made him seem younger.
+He had crow’s feet around his ears and traces of silver touching his hair line.
+But there was something about his demeanor—his cheerfulness, his casual confidence, that made him seem younger.

 “And well, if you’re looking for an investment, then it has to be Carson City to the south, or Boise in the north,” the man announced to another of their number, a well-dressed man clearly younger than either Wade or Mr. Hayes.
 “Busy routes, main trails for settlers and prospectors.
 I tell you, as soon as we get a railway through to either of them, they’ll explode.”